Leiston Abbey, First Site with later chapel and pill box

 Access to ruin from public road at any time.
 Minsmere Reserve open daily (except 25 and 26 December) 9am - dusk.
 However, to minimise the risk of disturbing breeding wildlife, visitors must adhere to the marked access routes at all times.

-- Other Charges: No charge to ruin if accessed from road.
+- Other Charges: No charge to ruin if accessed directly from road or beach.
 Admission charge to non RSPB members to the reserve.

 From Minsmere nature reserve, approximately 1 mile from Visitor Centre or by footpath which runs east from Eastbridge.
 Rail: Darsham or Saxmundham.
 Bus: On demand Coast Link service (book 24 hours ahead).